AI-Assisted Research

 The Challenge

-AI tools compress that gap.
-First-pass affinity clusters, preliminary code assignment, discussion guide drafts — the mechanical work that used to take days now takes hours.
 The quality of the research does not come from that speed.
-It comes from what you do with the time it frees up.
+It comes from what the researcher does with the time it frees up.

 How the work is divided

-- Affinity grouping at scale
+- Text-level clustering at scale

 - Screener and discussion guide drafts

-- Preliminary code assignment
+- Preliminary code suggestions

 - Report formatting and documentation